AlbertHansen/TripleModularRedundancyTool_developer_guide/triplicate_scripts/triplicate_cell.md

 >> triplicate_cell U1
 ```

-The names marked in orange indicate that their ```tmrg``` attribute has been set to true.
+The names marked in orange indicate that their ```tmrt``` attribute has been set to true.
 The red outline marks the target, and the blue outline marks the changes that has happened.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="../figures/dark-mode/triplicate_scripts/triplicate_cell.drawio.svg">